spice2x/spice2x.github.io/README.md

 Please visit the homepage: **[https://spice2x.github.io/](https://spice2x.github.io/)**

-Also check out the wiki (not open to edits by the public): **https://github.com/spice2x/spice2x.github.io/wiki**

-We do not use GitHub for source control, but we do use the issue tracker and the wiki.
+We do not use GitHub for source control, but we do use the [issue tracker](https://github.com/spice2x/spice2x.github.io/issues) and [the wiki](https://github.com/spice2x/spice2x.github.io/wiki).

 Before you file a new issue in the issue tracker: